BLCM/bl3mods/Aaron0000/Balands/README.md

 Mayhem Scaling for Shield Damage is 24% per Mayhem Level.

 Mayhem Scaling for Pet Damage Scaling is 55% per Mayhem level.

+Mayhem Scaling for Vehicle Damage Scaling is 65% per Mayhem level.

 Implemented mayhem scaling for Moze's gun damage to account for the heavy loss of damage from skills such as Fire in the Skag Den, Big Surplus, and Short Fuse no longer being Mayhem scaled.
 It is activated by investing a point into Armored Infantry.